encode/django-rest-framework/docs/api-guide/fields.md

 * `pk_url_kwarg` - The named url parameter for the pk field lookup.
 Default is `pk`.
 * `slug_url_kwarg` - The named url parameter for the slug field lookup.
 Default is to use the same value as given for `slug_field`.

+# Other Fields

+## SerializerMethodField

+This is a read-only field gets its value by calling a method on the serializer class it's attached to.
+It can be used to add any sort of data to the serialized representation of your object.
+The field's constructor accepts a single argument, which is the name of the method on the serializer to be called.
+The method should accept a single argument (in addition to `self`), which is the object being serialized.
+It should return whatever you want to be included in the serialized representation of the object.

 [cite]: http://www.python.org/dev/peps/pep-0020/
 [FILE_UPLOAD_HANDLERS]: https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-FILE_UPLOAD_HANDLERS